Miles Jacobson: Sports Interactive

 Sports Interactive was founded in 1994 by Paul and Oliver Collyer on the back of the success they had achieved with a game they had originally created in their Shropshire bedrooms in the late 1980s.
 That game was first published commercially in 1992 as Championship Manager.

 Jacobson first became involved in Sports Interactive as a fan of the game, after obtaining an advance copy of Championship Manager 2 in exchange for two Blur concert tickets, offering his services as one of the early testers.
 The Collyer brothers realised that Jacobson's abilities and experience would be put to better use in other areas and he became the fledgling company's unofficial business advisor.
 Jacobson quickly became an integral part of the team, assuming the role of part-time Managing Director in 1999 before finally taking the helm on a full-time basis in 2001.

-Under Jacobson's management, Sports Interactive has grown from a fledgling start-up employing five people to one of the best-known names in UK game development with a staff of more than 280 and a network of roughly 1,400 researchers across the globe.
+Under Jacobson's management, Sports Interactive has grown from a small start-up employing five people to one of the best-known names in UK game development with a staff of more than 280 and a network of roughly 1,400 researchers across the globe.
 The studio has won two GamesIndustry.biz Best Places to Work Awards in recent years, one in 2021 and another in 2023.

 To date, the studio has sold more than 15 million games, has been responsible for six of the top 10 fastest-selling PC games of all time in the UK (five of which are from the Football Manager series) and has enjoyed more than 200 weeks at No. 1 in the PC charts.
 Sports Interactive also has been responsible for five of the top 20 best-selling PC games of all time in the UK.

 The Football Manager catalogue has continued to grow, including versions for both iOS and Android devices, along with console versions for both Nintendo Switch and Xbox being launched in recent years.
 The company also previously developed Football Manager Online and Football Manager Live, a large online multiplayer version, in association with Korean company, KTH.
 In 2022 the studio released their first title on Apple Arcade before making their PS5 debut in early 2023.
 In November 2023, the studio's Football Manager Mobile series became a Netflix exclusive.

 Football Manager players have accelerated rapidly in recent years, helped in part by the pandemic and by the studio working with subscription platforms like Game Pass, Apple Arcade, and Netflix.
 Football Manager 2023 became the first of the studio's titles to break five million players, while FM24 hit more than seven million players in less than 100 days.
 In September 2025, Jacobson revealed FM24 had reached 19.09 million players, extending its record as the most played game in the series by far.